MatthieuMichon/advent-of-code/2020/day-12/README.md

-Day 12: Rain Risk ---
+# Day 12: Rain Risk

+# Part One

 Your ferry made decent progress toward the island, but the storm came in faster than anyone expected.
-The ferry needs to take evasive actions!
+The ferry needs to take **evasive actions!**

 Unfortunately, the ship's navigation computer seems to be malfunctioning; rather than giving a route directly to safety, it produced extremely circuitous instructions.
-When the captain uses the PA system to ask if anyone can help, you quickly volunteer.
+When the captain uses the [PA system](https://en.wikipedia.org/wiki/Public_address_system) to ask if anyone can help, you quickly volunteer.

-The navigation instructions (your puzzle input) consists of a sequence of single-character actions paired with integer input values.
+The navigation instructions (your puzzle input) consists of a sequence of single-character **actions** paired with integer input **values**.
 After staring at them for a few minutes, you work out what they probably mean:

     Action N means to move north by the given value.
     Action S means to move south by the given value.